fssa-batch3/sesslyn.johnson__web_project/README.md

 VIEW LIST OF ORDERS :  ( NOT YET STARTED )
 * Scenario 1: Successfully view list of orders
     * Steps:
-        1. Login as a seller.
-        2. Navigate to the orders page.
+        1. Navigate to the orders page.
-        3. View the list of orders.
+        2. View the list of orders.
     * Expected result:
         * The seller can view the list of orders.
-VIEW ORDER DETAILS :  ( NOT YET STARTED )
-* Scenario 1: Successfully view order details
-    * Steps:
-        1. Login as a seller.
-        2. Navigate to the orders page.
-        3. Select an order to view.
-        4. Click the "View Order" button.
-    * Expected Result:
-        * The seller can view the details of the selected order.